Laurel's Tomato Growing Tips &

 Favorite Garden Products

-Some of our 10,000 little plants growing happily in one of our greenhouses in winter.
+Some of our 10,000 little plants growing happily in one of our greenhouses in February.
 We start this many plants from seed every 2 to 3 weeks and when they are big enough, off they go to their new homes.

 Soon it will be warm up enough to roll up the walls let the sun shine in!